-Na = sodium concentration (meq/L)

-(mg/L in effluent) / (22.99)

-Ca = calcium concentration (meq/L)

-= (mg/L in effluent) / (40.08 x 0.5)

-Mg = magnesium concentration (meq/L)

-= (mg/L in effluent) / (24.32 x 0.5)
+Na + Na = sodium concentration (meq/L) (mg/L in effluent) / (22.99) S. A. $R = \sqrt{2}$ $\int Ca^{++} + Mg^{++}$ Ca = calcium concentration (meq/L) (mg/L in effluent)/(40.08 x 0.5) 2 Mg = magnesium concentration (meq/L) (mg/L in effluent)/(24.32 x 0.5)

-Where effluent with a high SAR poses a problem, it could be blended with better quality water.
+Where effluent with a high SAR poses a problem, consideration could be given to blending it with better quality water.
 Dilution of effluent streams with high quality water is not recommended practice in areas where water resources are scarce.
 Evaporative disposal may be an alternative worth considering.
 Alternating irrigation with high quality water is not recommended unless soil amelioration is also made.
 Alternating low salinity water after using high salinity water must be monitored to avoid crusting and sealing which can lead to an appreciably reduced infiltration rate.
-As with all other parameters in the design of a land irrigation system, the actual suitable SAR of the effluent will depend on the soil characteristics of the site.
+As with all other parameters in design of a land irrigation system the actual suitable SAR of the effluent will depend on the soil characteristics of the site.
 Sodium is required in limited amounts for most plant growth.
 However, some plants are sodium-sensitive and can be affected by low concentrations of exchangeable sodium.
 It has been reported that sodium toxicity can occur in sensitive fruit crops when SAR is as low as 5.5 (Bernstien (1962) p5-6 NWQMS - Australian Water Quality Guidelines for Fresh and Marine Waters).